Drug Charges in Miami

-Hubbs Law proudly serves clients who face charges for narcotics, controlled substances or drugs throughout Miami-Dade County, including South Miami, Doral and Kendall to the south of downtown Miami, and Hialeah, Miami Gardens, Kendale Lakes and Tamiami to the north and west.
+Hubbs Law proudly serves clients who face charges for narcotics, controlled substances or drugs throughout Miami-Dade County, including North Miami, South Miami, Doral and Kendall to the south of downtown Miami, and Hialeah, Miami Gardens, Kendale Lakes and Tamiami to the north and west.

 Back to top